pimedi/tetlas/README.md

 This code is intended for novice developers to play alone.
 Therefore, it is incomplete and defective.
-I watched the video of YouTube "DMTpark" and produced it with the help of GPT.
+I watched the video of YouTube "DMTpark" and produced it with the help of GPT. #mytetration

 ## Welcome to TETLAS !